jpoly1219/context-extractor/README.md

 3. Extract relevant headers.
 4. Optionally complete the hole with an LLM.

-This library exposes the API `extractContext`, which has the following definition:
+This library exposes the method `extractContext`, which has the following definition:

 ```ts
 const extractContext = async (